 small spaceof offering the variety of items their customers want.

-installation.
-And while there are many places to rent tools, the local hardware store is likely
+And of the many places to rent tools, your local hardware store is likely

 to be the most convenient.
-We have not reported

 A liberal return policy is important in the hardware business because it

-that willingly accepts returns.
+willingly accepts returns.

 the product customers want to return.
 Second, customers probably will have